 Our top hotel picks for your holidays to Amsterdam

-When it comes to bagging Amsterdam hotels, you've really got to let the city do the talking, what do you wanna be close to?
+When it comes to bagging Amsterdam hotels, you've really got to let the city do the talking.
+What do you wanna be close to?
 Amsterdam Square for a totes central vibe?
 Somewhere along the canals for that picturesque moment your Gram's been begging for?
 Or somewhere closer to the Museum quarter so you can get your Van Gogh fix without having to hop on a tram?
 Whatever you're after, we've got a hotel for that...

 • Zaan Hotel Amsterdam - Zaandam - a cosy boutique hotel right in the city centre, just a stroll away from major attractions with bikes to rent on site and a brekkie buffet that's stacked with all the Dutch classics